 Alan: We like the roast dinners and homemade hamburgers at The Beehive pub.
 The staff are really friendly there, too.
 We also like La Luna, where the food’s amazing.
 They do proper Italian pizza.
 My wife and I spend a lot of time here looking after our three granddaughters.
 They’re active kids and there are so many things for them to do.
 They like riding their bikes in Burgess Park; they enjoy music and they go to classes at Pembroke Academy of Music.

 Fiona: Southwark is such a brilliant borough to live in as it’s so diverse and hasn’t quite gone hyper-hipster or got too gentrified.
 There’s a real down-to-earth, community feel and it’s so central too.
 I’m not sure I want to tell everyone, but the charity shops on the Walworth Road are brilliant!
 I always end up buying something.

 Dana: I’ve lived here for ten years and I still like exploring the area.
 Every time, I find something new.
 I grew up in Devon and I’m a country girl at heart so I can’t handle Oxford Street but I do like it around here.
-I work at Guys and in my time off I like to go swimming at the Castle Centre and maybe have a browse in the shopping centre.
+I work at Guys and in my time off I like to go swimming at the Castle Centre .
 Walworth Road has the best charity shops and, being a bit of a pound shop bargain hunter, it’s a good place for a wander.

 Hugo: There’s always something going on around here, whatever time of day it is.
 Corsica Studios has good club nights and gigs and I used to enjoy going to The Coronet.
 I like the South American places underneath the arches for a coffee and you can buy good Spanish produce there too.
 The tunnels under the roundabout were awful so I think it’s great they’ve removed them and pedestrianised the area more.